oscar-sabet/todo-guru/README.md

     - Helps track the progress of tasks, identify bottlenecks, and ensure a smooth flow of work.

 13. **Profile Page**:
-    - View and update profile information, including profile picture.
+    - View and update profile picture.
     - Display various statistics about the user's tasks, such as total count of tasks, completed tasks, pending tasks, and tasks in progress.
     - Show the date the user account was created and the last login date.
     - Display the complete history of the user as recorded by the app.